 How to Use Sage – Valorant Agent Guide

-However, knowing how to use Sage and her kit will allow you to use her in unique situations and she can even be used aggressively in specific maps like in Icebox.
+Knowing how to use Sage and her kit will allow you to use her in offensive and defensive situations.

 This Sage agent guide will show you why she is one of the best agents in the game; teaching you about walling, positioning, healing, and more.